Bridgend (Senedd constituency)

-Bridgend (Pen-y-bont ar Ogwr) is a constituency of the Senedd.
-It elects one Member of the Senedd by the first past the post method of election.
-Also, however, it is one of seven constituencies in the South Wales West electoral region, which elects four additional members, in addition to seven constituency members, to produce a degree of proportional representation for the region as a whole.
+Bridgend (Pen-y-bont ar Ogwr) was a constituency of the Senedd.
+It elected one Member of the Senedd by the first past the post method of election.
+Also, however, it was one of seven constituencies in the South Wales West electoral region, which elected four additional members, in addition to seven constituency members, to produce a degree of proportional representation for the region as a whole.

 History

-Bridgend can be considered a relatively safe Labour seat.
+Bridgend could have been considered a relatively safe Labour seat.
 The former First Minister Carwyn Jones had represented the constituency since the creation of the assembly until 2021.
 The former Secretary of State for Wales Alun Cairns contested the seat in 1999 and 2003.

 Boundaries

 The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Bridgend Westminster constituency prior to the 2023 review of Westminster constituencies.
-It is partly within the preserved county of Mid Glamorgan and partly within the preserved county of South Glamorgan.
+It was partly within the preserved county of Mid Glamorgan and partly within the preserved county of South Glamorgan.

-The other six constituencies of the region are Aberavon, Gower, Neath, Ogmore, Swansea East and Swansea West.
+The other six constituencies of the region were Aberavon, Gower, Neath, Ogmore, Swansea East and Swansea West.

 Voting

-In general elections for the Senedd, each voter has two votes.
-The first vote may be used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
-The second vote may be used to vote for a regional closed party list of candidates.
-Additional member seats are allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.
+In general elections for the Senedd, each voter had two votes.
+The first vote was used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
+The second vote was used to vote for a regional closed party list of candidates.
+Additional member seats were allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.

 Members of the Senedd

 Between 1999 and 2021, the member for the constituency was Carwyn Jones, who became First Minister of Wales in 2009 and served until 2018.
-In 2021, Sarah Murphy became the MS.
+In 2021, Sarah Murphy became the MS, serving until 2026.